 If you like, you could add some greek yogurt and a few almonds and extra berries.
 Personally, I enjoy them with a cup of coffee!

-Yes, you can add frozen berries directly to the mixture without defrosting.
+Yes, you can add frozen berries directly to muffins without defrosting.
 You might find the colour runs a little, but the purple streaks look rather pretty.
 I add an extra 5 minutes to the cooking time when using frozen blackberries as the mixture takes longer to heat up.

 Other muffin recipes you might like